ohmyzsh/ohmyzsh/plugins/spotify/README.md

 * To toggle shuffle, type `spotify shuffle`.
 * To toggle repeat, type `spotify repeat`.
 * To show a list of these commands, just type `spotify`.

-### Over SSH

-To enable the SSH server on OS X, go to Sharing in the System Preferences and enable Remote Login.
-The Sharing screen will also then tell you the command to use to connect to your Mac in the local network.

-## License

-You may use, adapt, modify, and etc. Any way you want.